 Pinnacle has established vertically-integrated operations throughout the western Canadian and the U.S. southeastern fibre baskets from wood fibre procurement contracts through to shipping contracts with reputable shippers.
 Pinnacle’s operating flexibility, strategically located production facilities, terminal operations and constant focus on operational efficiency combine to create a cost advantage relative to competitors.
 The Company is a lowest-quartile cost supplier to rapidly growing markets in both Europe and Asia.

-Pinnacle has signed long-term, take-or-pay contracts with major utilities and power generators in the U.K., Europe and Asia that represent 108% of its production capacity through 2021 and nearly 109% of its production capacity through 2026, resulting in highly predictable cash flows.
-As at March 29, 2019, Pinnacle’s contracted backlog was $6.4 billion, more than double the $3.0 billion of contracted backlog the Company had at the end of Fiscal 2017.
-During Fiscal 2018 and the first quarter of Fiscal 2019, Pinnacle entered into nine new contracts with major customers in Japan and South Korea.
+Pinnacle has signed long-term, take-or-pay contracts with major utilities and power generators in the U.K., Europe and Asia that represent 108% of its production capacity through 2026, resulting in highly predictable cash flows.
+As at September 27, 2019, Pinnacle’s contracted backlog was $7.1 billion, more than double the $3.0 billion of contracted backlog the Company had at the end of Fiscal 2017.
+During Fiscal 2018 and 2019, Pinnacle entered into 12 new contracts with major customers in Japan and South Korea.

 Pinnacle’s management team has a combined 35 years of experience in the wood pellet industry and more than 125 years of experience in the industrial sector.
 The team has a track record of driving growth in production, productivity, and profitability while maintaining industry-leading safety standards.

 Hawkins Wright, a leading, independent industry research body, forecasts that demand for industrial wood pellets will have a compound annual growth rate of 18% from 2017 through 2021.

 Through increasing capacity at its existing production facilities, as well as the addition of other greenfield and brownfield projects, Pinnacle expects to grow its industrial wood pellet production proportionately with increasing global demand.